ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_part3.md

 Your source code will be inspected.
 The code should conform to some consistent coding convention.
 Your prototype should provide something tangible to the user, supporting about half the requirements.
 Maintain the source code in your source repository.

 **3. Code Documentation:**
 For each source code file, you should have a brief introductory comment describing its purpose or role within the application or a design pattern, as well as any currently outstanding issues.
-Provide Javadoc interface documentation for your model classes and their public methods (at least).
+Provide KDoc interface documentation for your model classes and their public methods (at least).

 **4. Test Cases:**
 Write runnable tests for your model and control classes.
 Provide intent tests for the requirements you have done.
 Deliver the test code to your source repository.
 If you have test data files, also include those.
 Test data should be realistic.